chronomq/chronomq/README.md

 - [Configuration](#configuration)
 - [Related work and inspiration](#Related-work-and-inspiration)

-## What is Yaad
+## What is Chronomq

-Yaad is a job queue (like rabbitMQ) but for jobs that trigger at some time.
+Chronomq is a job queue (like rabbitMQ) but for jobs that trigger at some time.
 You add jobs to it with a specific date/time trigger and they are made available to come off the queue at that time.

-In it's simplest form, Yaad is an in-memory queue.
+In it's simplest form, Chronomq is an in-memory queue.
-Producers can enqueue jobs onto Yaad with a `trigger` time and Yaad will internally order them by their `trigger` time.
+Producers can enqueue jobs onto Chronomq with a `trigger` time and Chronomq will internally order them by their `trigger` time.
 Jobs with `trigger` time closest to `now` are dequeued before jobs with later `trigger` times.
-In other words, Yaad orders a stream of jobs by their `trigger` time.
+In other words, Chronomq orders a stream of jobs by their `trigger` time.

 ### Use cases